-- Make a contribution to scholarship within one of the sub-disciplines within earth sciences. - · Learn advanced research skills: - Synthesize existing knowledge, identifying and accessing appropriate resources and other sources of relevant information, and critically analyzing and evaluating their own findings and those of others - Apply existing research methodologies, techniques, and technical skills - Develop both qualitative and quantitative skills - Communicate in a style appropriate to the discipline. - Demonstrate commitment to advancing the values of scholarship: Keep abreast of current advances within one's field and related areas - Show commitment to personal professional development through engagement in professional societies and other knowledge transfer modes - Show a commitment to creating an environment that supports learning-through teaching, collaborative inquiry, mentoring, organization of community learning experiences, or demonstration. - · Demonstrate professional skills:
+- Make an original and substantial contribution to one of the subdisciplines within earth sciences: - Think originally and independently to develop concepts and/or methodologies - Identify new research opportunities within their field. - · Demonstrate advanced research skills:

+Synthesize existing knowledge, identifying and accessing appropriate resources and other sources of relevant information, and critically analyze and evaluate their own findings and those of others Master application of existing appropriate research methodologies, techniques, and technical skills

+- Utilize both qualitative and quantitative approaches - Communicate in a style appropriate to the discipline. - Demonstrate commitment to advancing the values of scholarship: Keep abreast of current advances within their sub-discipline of earth science and related areas

+- Show commitment to personal professional development through engagement in professional societies, publication, and other knowledge transfer modes

+- Show commitment to creating an environment that supports learning-through teaching, collaborative inquiry, mentoring, organization of community learning experiences, or demonstration.

-- Adhere to ethical standards in the practice of geological sciences - Listen, give, and receive feedback effectively
+- Demonstrate professional skills: - Advance ethical standards in the practice of earth sciences - Listen, give, and receive feedback effectively.